-The bogus "oath" was denounced from press and pulpit.
-Great newspapers, such as the Saint Paul Pioneer-Press, the Montgomery Advertiser, The Saint John's, Newfoundland, Evening Telegram and Daily News, the St. Louis Post-Dispatch, the New York World, the New Orleans Daily States, the Cleveland News and many others assailed it.
-A committee of prominent Masons described it as "scurrilous, wicked and libelous" and "the invention of an impious and venomous mind."
+The bogus "oath" has been denounced from press and pulpit.
+Great newspapers, such as the Saint Paul Pioneer-Press, the Montgomery Advertiser, the St. Louis Post-Dispatch, the New York World, the New Orleans Daily States, the Cleveland News, the Charleston (W. Va.)
+Gazette, the Raleigh (N. C.) News and Observer and many others assailed it.
+Two Masonic periodicals, The New Age and the Masonic Inspiration, denounced it.
+The Baptist News Service and the Council of Churches of Pittsburgh (Protestant) through its news service warned its members of its falsity and urged them to condemn it.